ke4ahr/PyPACSAT/README.md

 - GPIO input/output
 - Full capabilities over REST

-## CAVEATS / DISCLAIMER
+## CAVEATS

+Caveats are included in the [DISCLAIMER](###DISCLAIMER).

+### DISCLAIMER

 - This software is not intented for use on, in, aboard and/or in connection with any space craft, celestial object, or entity for any purpose, or no purpose.
 - This software is written in an interpreted computer language.
 It is not written in a compiled computer language.
 As a result, it is not designed to be a high-performance solution.
 It is extremely inefficient in terms of memory and storage use.
 It does not have guard rails installed to prevent memory corruption, buffer overflows, general misbehavior or malfeasance.
 - The software is intended to be a complete open-source reference implementation.
 - This software is not designed to survive re-entry into the atmosphere of Earth, and/or any other ceslestial objects including objects lacking an atmosphere.
-- The software is not certified for use at or above the speed of sound, or underwater.
+- The software is not certified for use at, below, or above the speed of sound, nor under or above water at any depth or elevation.
+- This software is not for the manufacture, use, storage, or distribution of any radioactive materials.
+- The software will not protect from nor is immune from the effects of ionizing, non-ionizing, or any other form of radiation.
 - This software may not be returned to the place of purchase in exchange for an item of equal or lesser value.
-- The software does not provide the consumer with super-, greater-, or any lesser-powers.
+- The software does not provide and/or confer to the consumer any sort of super-, greater-, or any lesser-powers.
 - Do not fold, spindle, or mutilate.
 - Do not spin, fold, or defenestrate.
 - Do not taunt Happy Fun Ball.